PatWalters/practical_cheminformatics_tutorials/README.md

 6. [Building a Classification Model](https://colab.research.google.com/github/PatWalters/practical_cheminformatics_tutorials/blob/main/ml_models/classification_model.ipynb)
 7. [Building a Regression Model](https://colab.research.google.com/github/PatWalters/practical_cheminformatics_tutorials/blob/main/ml_models/regression_model.ipynb)

+### Corrections Welcome
+Please submit an issue or a PR if you come across any mistakes or typos in any of these notebooks.

 ### Acknowledgements
 These tutorials wouldn't be possible without the work of Greg Landrum and the [RDKit](https://www.rdkit.org/) team, as well as Cédric Bouysset and the his work on [mols2grid](https://github.com/cbouy/mols2grid).
+Thanks!